 so one man sharpens another.
 (Proverbs 27.17)

-Tammie and Joe have three children ages seven to fifteen.
+Tammie and Joe have three children ages 21-28.
 Each of them has come to know and love the Lord, and are actively and enthusiastically serving the Lord in their own ways.
-They assist in classes for younger kids or help with computers and media, according to the gifts and talents God has given them.

 Tammie serves as Executive Director of Equip Disciples and oversees much of what we do, so if you contact us, she is likely to be the person you'll hear from first.